|Course Title||Database Systems|

-There will also be a number of on-line quizzes during the semester, to be taken in your own time, primarily as a way for you to gauge your progress in the course, but also worth some marks.
+There will also be a number of on-line quizzes during the semester, to be taken in your own time (but before indicated due dates), primarily as a way for you to gauge your progress in the course, but also worth some marks.

 Lastly, the final exam will form the major assessment in this course and aims to test what you learned about databases during the course of the semester.
-The Final Exam will be conducted in the CSE laboratories, and will involve both a practical component (writing SQL queries on a supplied database) and a theory component (e.g., data modelling, schema normalization, etc.).
-In order to meet the exam hurdle requirement, you must score better than 40% on both the prac and the theory component.
+The Final Exam will be held online, and will involve both a practical component (writing SQL queries on a supplied database) and a theory component (e.g., data modelling, schema normalization, etc.).
+In order to meet the exam hurdle requirement, you must score at least 45% (22.5 out of 50) on the exam.
 Note that partial marks are available for all questions on the final exam, and the hurdle will be enforced after any required scaling.